 Even in a progressive city like San Francisco, trans and GNC people face extreme discrimination when seeking or keeping a job.
-The Trans Employment Program (TEEI) helps community members battle the discrimination that is faced every day by transforming workplaces and getting trans people back to work.
+The Trans Employment Program (TEP) helps community members battle the discrimination that is faced every day by transforming workplaces and getting trans people back to work.

 The lives and experiences of trans and GNC people can take many paths, but labor market access is a common problem.
 The poverty rate in the trans population is twice the state average, and is even higher among trans people of color.
-Despite passion, skills and drive to work; trans people are twice as likely to be unemployed, although are twice as likely to hold a bachelor’s degree or higher compared to the general population.
+Despite passion, skills and drive to work; trans people are twice as likely to be unemployed, despite being twice as likely to hold a bachelor’s degree or higher compared to the general population.
 Trans & GNC people are often the first to get laid off and the last to get hired.

 The Trans Employment Program is working towards economic stability and self-sufficiency for trans and GNC communities, in the form of secure employment, affordable and safe housing, accessibility to healthcare and benefits.
 Economic stability is essential in allowing transgender and GNC people to live safe and authentic lives, free from fear and harassment.

 We encourage allies, employers, and community partners to join our #HireTrans campaign and take action to hire trans and GNC people.

 ©2016 Trans Employment Program, a Program of the SF LGBT Center